Half traditional entertainer, half mystical, deadpan soothsayer. Incorporating songs, audience interaction, and killer one-liners.

 His masterful, self-deprecating, and droll tone brought tears of laughter (The Church Times)

-An elegant figure, about 9ft tall and two inches wide (with) an un-flashy confidence (Chortle)
+an elegant figure, about 9ft tall and two inches wide with a dinky guitar and an un-flashy confidence (Chortle)

 Peter Bazely cut an elegant figure, about 9ft tall and two inches wide with a dinky guitar and a unflashy confidence, trying to win himself a girlfriend with some whole-audience participation.
 His short songs were properly musical and not the sort of ditty that could be easily learned in a day, like so many so-called musical comedians.
 His presence and composure on stage should take him far, as he had instant authority with the audience.

 review by Julia Chamberlain for Chortle December 2016